 The labels could be re-designed for consistency with less text, no CAPS!, and more artfully propped.
 Tables and stools could even be part of a thoughtful and integrated redesign.
 But the propping is really a casual symptom of a deeper problem; a lack of clear intention.
 The narrative at Beatty feels as randomly "found" as everything else.

 Many labels feel hybrid, as if they were edited adding information to someone's verbal account.
 This dilutes both the information and what might have been a rich personal anecdote.

 Some of the short identifying labels are hand written, suggesting individual memories but without sharing them.
 Some labels are credited and some are anonymous.

 The content and writing style varies, as if each donor dropped off their own label and went home again.
-The eclectic aspect is not truly honored.
+The eclectic aspect is not honored or enhanced.
 Who is Beatty?
 Most small town museums can't afford major design work.
-But exploring the potential power of narrative doesn't have to be expensive.
-It does requires time for self reflection, to uncover unique voices and meaningful narrative(s).
+But exploring the potential of narrative doesn't have to be expensive.
+It does require time for self reflection, to uncover unique voices and meaningful narrative(s).